T. C. Cannon: Art career

+As an artist, he uses striking colors and elements deriving from native-non native backgrounds.

 Commissions

 Cannon painted murals at the United Indians of All Tribes Foundation and the Daybreak Star Cultural Center in Seattle, Washington, and the Santa Fe Opera Guild.

 Honors

 Cannon was an artist-in-residence at Dartmouth College in Hanover, New Hampshire; Colorado State University in Fort Collins, Colorado; and the United States National Park Service.
 In 1988 he was posthumously inducted into the National Hall of Fame for Famous American Indians in Anadarko.

 Death

 Tommy Wayne Cannon died in an automobile accident southeast of Santa Fe on May 8, 1978.